Ithaca Commons: History

 By the 1960s, the rise of car culture, suburbs, and urban renewal had severely hurt downtown Ithaca.
 Many storefronts were empty, and many historic buildings had been torn down and replaced with vacant lots.
 In 1971, newly elected Mayor Ed Conley, "pulling on a 1950s-era suggestion from a Cornell city planning student", proposed converting several blocks of State Street into a pedestrian mall.
 At the time, many small towns in the United States were experimenting with using pedestrian malls to revive downtowns.
 Formal design began in 1972, under the direction of local architect Anton J. Egner.
 Construction began in 1974, and the Commons opened in 1975.
 It cost $1.13 million The name "The Commons" was the winning entry in a community-wide "name the mall" contest, and a prize of $1,000 in cash and gift certificates went to Ithaca High School senior Bill Ryan who had entered the name after a visit to the Boston Common.
 The reason for Ithaca's added "S" is unclear.

 It faced immediate competition, with the Ithaca area's first mall opening the next year in Lansing.
 In 1981, several vacant lots created by urban renewal were filled by the construction of Center Ithaca, a large mixed-use building with first-floor retail, an indoor food court connected to the Commons, and upper-floor offices and apartments.

 Together with the rest of Upstate New York, the Commons suffered through the 1990s with many empty storefronts.
 Rothschilds, a local department store, closed in the early 1980s, and its successors, Iszards (the only store outside of the Elmira area) and a McCurdy's store, closed in the mid-1990s.
 A McDonald's and a CVS also closed on the Commons in the mid-90s, and a block away, a Woolworths store closed in 1998.
 Then-Mayor Alan Cohen (owner of a restaurant located on the Commons) proposed removing the Commons and opening up the two-block portion of State Street to automobile traffic.

 At the turn of the century, the Commons's fortune began to turn around, due to increased investment and the rise of New Urbanism.
 The Downtown Ithaca Alliance, a business improvement district, was created in 1997 to revitalize the Commons and its surroundings.
 The vacant former Woolworths was renovated into the new home of the Tompkins County Public Library in 2000.
 In 2005, Seneca Place, a large mixed-use building incorporating retail, a Hilton Garden Inn, office space for Cornell University and Morgan Stanley, and the Ithaca area's first Starbucks opened adjacent to the Commons.
-Between 2003 and 2015, the Cayuga Green project replaced several lots of surface parking adjacent to the Commons with a new home for independent movie theatre Cinemapolis, an Urban Outfitters, two buildings of luxury apartments, and a new multi-level parking garage with first-floor retail.
+Between 2003 and 2015, the Cayuga Green project replaced several lots of surface parking adjacent to the Commons with a new home for independent movie theatre Cinemapolis, two buildings of luxury apartments, and a new multi-level parking garage with first-floor retail.
 Another luxury apartment building, Gateway Commons, was completed nearby in 2007.